GLP-1

 Why stopping leads to regain

 Semaglutide suppresses appetite effectively, but it doesn't change the underlying drivers of weight gain.
-Blood sugar dysregulation, stress-driven eating, poor sleep, inadequate movement, a complicated relationship with food — these are still present when the medication stops.
+Blood sugar dysregulation, stress-driven eating, poor sleep, inadequate movement, a complicated relationship with food: these are still present when the medication stops.
+Without addressing them, stopping means returning to the same environment that created the problem.

 The muscle loss factor